Clerx

 One of the most valuable types of content a law firm can share is educational material.

-Many law firms already publish articles that answer common legal questions or explain complex issues in plain language.
-These blog posts are ideal for social media.
+Many firms already publish articles that answer common legal questions or explain complex issues in plain language.
+Those blog posts are ideal raw material for social media.
+Instead of simply dropping a link, write a short post that highlights what people will learn and why the topic matters to someone in that situation.

-• What should someone do immediately after a car accident?
+• what someone should do after a car accident

 Pillar 2: Behind the practice

 Legal services are personal.
-Clients often choose a lawyer not only for expertise but also for trust and connection.
+Clients often choose a lawyer not only because of expertise, but because of trust and connection.

 Examples might include: